durandaltheta/hermesconcurrencyengine/README.md

 ```

 The `validate` command is a `python3` executable script.
 It's goal is to provide a consistent unit test validation algorithm.
 It builds and runs the library in many different configurations:
-- both `gcc` and `clang` toolchains (by default)
-- custom toolchain (optionally)
+- the specified `c` and `c++` compiler
 - produce `valgrind` memory leak reports
 - `hce` library compiled with various `HCELOGLEVEL`s
 - `hce_ut` unit tests compiled with various `HCELOGLIMIT`s

 The total times the the `hce_ut` unit tests are built and run is the combinatorial total of all enabled options.
 IE:
-- the maximum count of compiler toolchains: 3x
 - the maximum `HCELOGLEVEL`: 11x
 - the maximum `HCELOGLIMIT`: 10x
-- valgrind `memcheck` for each enabled toolchain: + 3
+- valgrind `memcheck`: 1

-Then the unit tests will be run "333" times (the default runcount is "222" because a custom compiler is not specified by default).
+Then the unit tests will be run "111" times.

 The goal of all this is to introduce timing differences and general processing jitter, to increase confidence that the feature logic of the project is correct.
-A successful `validate` run (with various default tests enabled) should produce high confidence for the runtime hardware.
+A successful default `validate` run should produce high confidence of this software's correctness for the runtime hardware with the specified compiler.

 ### Compiler options
 The `gcc`/`g++`/`clang`/`clang++` executables are provided to `script/validate` by searching the `PATH` (similar to how `linux` `which my-program` will return the path to the first found `my-program`).